dcarbone/gojson/README.md

 |`FIELD_MARSHAL_AS`|`['string', 'integer', 'double', 'boolean']`|If specified, the value of this field will be type-cast to the defined type at time of marshal|
 |`FIELD_MARSHAL_CALLBACK`|Any representation of a callable|The object being marshalled, the field name, and the field's value are passed as arguments in that order|
 |`FIELD_MARSHAL_SKIP`|`[true, false]`|If true, field will not be marshalled out to JSON.|

+## "Zero" Values

+Every type in Golang has an accompanying "zero" value.
+You can reference this [Tour of Go](https://go.dev/tour/basics/12) chapter for some examples.

+This has significant impact when marshalling and unmarshalling Go types with JSON, as depending upon the configured struct tags, marshaller used, and field type, an otherwise "empty" field may still have a non-null value when accessed.

+To assist with this, this lib comes with a [Zero](./src/Zero.php) type that allows you to check if a given value is "zero" or not.

+### Custom Zero Values

+In some cases, `null` may not be desirable for a "zero-val" or "default" field on a type.
+To that end, you may either implement the [ZeroVal](./src/ZeroVal.php) interface on the type directly, or register a [ZeroState](./src/ZeroState.php) to the [Zero::$zeroStates](./src/Zero.php) static parameter.